 Through what channels can you get cocoa onto the European market?

-The confectionery industry (sweets and candies) accounts for two thirds of global demand for cocoa.
+The confectionery industry (chocolate, sweets and candies) accounts for two thirds of global demand for cocoa.
 Commodity cocoa represents the largest part of the market, both globally as well as in Europe.
 This segment is marked by a traditional trading structure and concentration around a few players.
 Speciality cocoa is an increasingly interesting segment for exporters in producing countries.
-Especially in this segment direct contact between European chocolate makers and producers is growing.
+Especially in this segment, direct contact between European chocolate makers and producers is growing.

-Within Europe, cocoa is used in three different industries:
+Within Europe, cocoa is used in four different industries:

-- The confectionery industry uses about two thirds (around 2.5 million tonnes / year, according to the International Cocoa Organization, 2016) of global cocoa to produce chocolate and other confectionery products.
+- The confectionery industry uses about two thirds (around 2.5 million tonnes/year, according to the International Cocoa Organisation, 2016) of global cocoa to produce chocolate and other confectionery products.
 The confectionery industry mainly processes cocoa liquor and butter into chocolate bars, candy bars, and small chocolates such as bonbons and bite sizes.
-Six companies represent around 40% of the global confectionery market: Mars, Mondelez, Ferrero, Nestlé, Hershey and Lindt (Cocoa Barometer, 2015).
-Fine flavour cocoa, directed to the production of high-quality chocolates accounts for around 5% of the total cocoa production worldwide (200,000 tonnes /year).
+Six companies represent the bulk of the global confectionery market: Mars, Mondelez, Ferrero, Nestlé, Hershey and Lindt.
+Together, these companies used almost 1.8 million tonnes of cocoa in 2017 (Cocoa Barometer, 2018).
+Fine flavour cocoa, directed to the production of high-quality chocolates, accounts for around 5% of the total cocoa production worldwide (200,000 tonnes/year).

 - The food industry uses cocoa powder and butter as an ingredient in drinks, desserts, ice creams, spreads, sauces, cakes and biscuits.